Most people I work with come with a misconception that can wreck their progress.

 They expect progress to feel like getting over a cold: each day the discomfort eases a little more.
 Sure, there may be some dips, but it never snaps back to first-day intensity.
 You mostly just keep improving until, one morning, you barely remember being sick.

 Not only is this picture wrong, but it can set back your growth.
-When you believe progress is a climb upward, then a rough day or rough week feels like proof that your efforts haven’t helped at all.
+When you believe progress is a climb upward, then a single rough day or week feels like proof that your efforts haven’t helped at all.

-We need a better model of progress, one that looks like this:
+We need a better model of progress…

 Progress reduces the FREQUENCY of symptoms, NOT always their intensity